Table of Contents

 The Basics of Grafana

-Grafana supports multiple data sources like Prometheus, Mysql, MSSQL, PostgreSQL, Influx DB, Graphite, and ElasticSearch.
-It can also load data from some cloud-managed services like Google Stackdriver, Azure Monitor, and AWS CloudWatch.
-With the right plugin, you can even extend Grafana and add other data stores and online sources.
-Time series data for infrastructure and applications (such as disk I/O utilization, CPU, and memory) is first loaded into the analysis tool, and then analyzed.
+Grafana supports multiple data sources, such as Prometheus, MySQL, MSSQL, PostgreSQL, Influx DB, Graphite, and ElasticSearch.
+It can also load data from some cloud-managed services, such as Google Stackdriver, Azure Monitor, and AWS CloudWatch.
+You can extend Grafana and add other data stores and online sources with the right plugin.
+Time series data for infrastructure and applications (such as disk I/O utilization, CPU, and memory) is first loaded into the analysis tool and then analyzed.

-While Grafana does support a variety of monitoring tools, we highly recommend utilizing Hosted Graphite.
+While Grafana supports various monitoring tools, we highly recommend utilizing Hosted Graphite.
 In addition to monitoring your Kubernetes resources, it works perfectly with the Grafana-as-a-Service offering at MetricFire.
 We've made integrating Hosted Graphite with Hosted Grafana a simple task, and the tool comes with a few built-in advantages of its own:

 - You can push metrics to Graphite regardless of the source's programming language.